eka-care/eka_mcp_server/README.md

 **Q: Is this service free?**

-A: While the MCP server code is open-source, access to eka.care's APIs required valid credentials.
+A: While the MCP server code is open-source, access to eka.care's APIs requires valid credentials.
+For the initial few days, we are offering free access to the APIs.
+However, we will be charging for the API usage in the future.

 **Q: Which LLMs support MCP natively?**